 Why Magnesium Supplements Can Cause Diarrhea + How To Find One That Won't

 It's estimated that 48% of the U.S. population doesn't get enough magnesium from diet alone.
-This is an issue since magnesium is a critical nutrient that plays a role in everything from blood sugar to sleep quality.* That's where magnesium supplements come in.
+This is an issue since magnesium is a critical nutrient that plays a role in everything from blood sugar to sleep quality.
+Targeted magnesium supplements can help fill this dietary gap.

-There are a few common forms of magnesium supplements, and while they are generally safe to use, some of them can cause a rather unpleasant side effect: diarrhea.
+There are a few common forms of magnesium supplements, and while they are generally safe to use, some of them can cause a rather unpleasant side effect in certain individuals: diarrhea.

 The issue really boils down to too much unabsorbed magnesium, which attracts water from surrounding tissues in the intestine or colon and overstimulates the bowel.